This course counts towards your implementation-intensive requirements.

 We discuss different methods and how they make use of data and training signals, how they integrate with each other and how they contribute to an approach for the example application of TREC CAR.
 We discuss how to obtain required training signals automatically from data or through manual annotations by human judges.

-Prerequisites: Data Structures (CS 515) or permission of instructor.
+Prerequisites: CS 853 Topics/Information Retrieval or permission of instructor.
+Knowledge of data structures and basic algorithms (such as CS 515).
 Ability to independently write programs in a language of your choice.
-CS 880 Topics/Information Retrieval is recommended but not required.

 Class and submission schedule - subject to change.